Math Small Groups: Proven Strategies for Equitable, Engaging Instruction

 Students Collaborating On Project In Classroom

-The benefits of small group instruction
+The benefits of Math small groups instruction

-Rather than act as passive observers watching someone else do math, students can go hands-on right from the very start.
+Learning in small groups puts students at the center of the action.
+Rather than act as passive observers watching someone else do math, they’re able to engage directly with the content from the very start.

-Creating Equity in the Classroom
+How to Create Equity in the Classroom in small group instruction

 Another key benefit that results from small groups is equitable education.
 This happens when every student can access the objectives taught through the activity.